HSBC warns of restructuring pain ahead as outlook darkens

 Quinn branded the lender’s sluggish performance in Europe and the United States as “not acceptable”, but said investors may have to wait until early next year to hear his full plans to “remodel” Europe’s biggest bank by assets.

-The latest bid to restructure HSBC comes amid a gloomy business environment, including an escalating Sino-U.S. trade war, Britain’s protracted withdrawal from the European Union, an easing monetary policy cycle, and unrest in Hong Kong.
+The latest HSBC restructuring comes in a gloomy business environment, including an escalating Sino-U.S. trade war, Britain’s protracted withdrawal from the European Union, an easing monetary policy cycle, and unrest in Hong Kong.

 HSBC reported pre-tax profit of $4.8 billion for the third quarter on Monday, compared with the $5.3 billion average of analysts’ forecasts.